-The MultiApp V4.2 JCS security target claims strict conformance to the Protection Profile "JavaCard System - Open configuration", ([PP-JCS-Open]) and within this Protection Profile with the Appendix 2 feature: Biometric Templates (no conformance to other features of this appendix a part from the previous ones mentioned).
+The MultiApp V5.0.A JCS security target claims strict conformance to the Protection Profile "JavaCard System - Open configuration", ([PP-JCS-Open]).

-The MultiApp V4.2 JCS security target is a composite security target, including the IC security target [IFX-IC].
-However the security problem definition, the objectives, and the SFR of the IC are not described in this document.
+The MultiApp V5.0.A JCS security target is a composite security target, including the IC security target [IFX-IC].
+However, the security problem definition, the objectives, and the SFR of the IC are not described in this document.